U.S. Embassy Montevideo, Uruguay - MTV

 Failure to have listed an existing spouse or children at the time of your entry in the Diversity Visa program will result in the denial of your visa and visas for your family.

 Any fees paid to the U.S. government in support of your visa application(s) are nonrefundable.
 If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the program, you should not proceed with the visa application.
-You can review the eligibility requirements online
+Eligibility requirements are available online for your reference.

 back to top